Millennial Choirs & Orchestras

-Millennial Choirs & Orchestras (MCO) is a musical organization that was founded in 2007 for the purpose of teaching and encouraging excellence in sacred and classical music, especially to its youth.
+Millennial Choirs & Orchestras (MCO) is an American musical organization that was founded in 2007 for the purpose of teaching sacred and classical music, especially to its youth.
 The organization prioritizes in offering music performance education, with a focus on the works and styles of classical composers.

-MCO has six locations: California (Orange County), Arizona (East Valley), Texas (Dallas), Texas (Austin), Utah (Utah County and Davis County), and Idaho (Boise).
+Organization

+MCO was founded in 2007 by brothers and musicians Dr. Brett Stewart and Brandon Stewart.
+The organization's artistic staff also includes the following musical directors: Dr. Joni Jensen, Dr. Jodi Reed, Emily Cook, and Christina Bishop.
+MCO operates under the parent organization Millennial Music, which is a private 501(c)(3) nonprofit organization.
+Annually, more than 5,000 individuals participate in MCO.
+MCO has seven locations: California (Orange County), Arizona (East Valley), Texas-Dallas, Texas-Austin, Utah (Wasatch Front), Idaho (Treasure Valley), and Missouri (Kansas City).
 Each location comprises four youth choirs, an adult choir, and a symphony orchestra.

-Participants

 The choirs of MCO consist of singers ranging from age four through adult.
-The Symphony Orchestra consists of accomplished instrumentalists.
 The ensembles are constructed as follows: